jasondonnelly99/Assignment-Six/README.md

 # Assignment-Six
 This repository exists for the sole purpose of housing the sixth assignment in CIM111 at the University of Miami.
-Trespasser will be prosecuted.
+Trespassers will be prosecuted.